Vilner Emes: Profile

 The newspaper was published daily.
 The first issue was published on August 21, 1940, replacing the newspaper Vilner Togblat.
 Vilner Emes was an organ of the Vilnius City Committee of the Communist Party of Lithuania.
 The newspaper had a circulation of 8,100 copies.

 Initially the newspaper merely contained translations and reprints from Pravda and other central Soviet press organs, but later the newspaper would include both articles from the Soviet press with coverage on local affairs.
 Vilner Emes followed Soviet Yiddish orthography of Soviet Yiddish, and thus did not utilize the final forms of Hebrew letters.

 Editorial team

 Dovid Umru, a member of the Kaunas Yiddish writers grouping, became the chief editor of Vilner Emes and he would edit every issue of the publication throughout its seven months of existence.
 Salomon Belis-Legis was the editorial secretary of the newspaper.
-Several members of the Yung-Vilne literary group worked for the newspaper, such as Abraham Sutzkever, Hirsh Glick, Chaim Grade, Leyzer Volf, Shmerke Kaczerginski, Leah Rudnitsky and Sholem Zhirman.
+Several members of the Yung-Vilne literary group worked for the newspaper, such as Abraham Sutzkever, Hirsh Glick, Chaim Grade, Leyzer Volf, Shmerke Kaczerginski, as well as Leah Rudnitsky and Sholem Zhirman.
 With a significant grouping of Vilnius Yiddish writers on its staff, the newspaper dedicated significant attention to local Yiddish literature.
-Bialystok-based Berl Mark was an editor of the newspaper, providing coverage on Belorussia and Ukraine.
+Białystok-based Berl Mark was an editor of the newspaper, providing coverage on Belorussia and Ukraine.
 The Yung-Vilne editors and reporters of Vilner Emes generally cooperated well with YIVO.